MichaelBHerman/Superhero_Project/README.md

-# Superhero_Project This is a Django project to create an app that will pull from a superhero database.
+# Superhero_Project: This is a Django project to create an app that will pull from a superhero database.